NP-Dat/local-generating-img/README.md

 ## 6. Models Used

 This application is designed to work with models from Hugging Face, primarily using the `diffusers` library.
+The current primary model for text-to-image generation is `stabilityai/sdxl-turbo`.

+*   **`stabilityai/sdxl-turbo`**: Better and larger.
+(Currently used for text-to-image)
 *   **`stabilityai/sd-turbo`**: A FAST, LIGHT WEIGHT text-to-image model.
 Good for general purposes, animals, and objects.
 May have limitations with human figures.
 *   **`Heartsync/NSFW-Uncensored`**: An alternative model, potentially for anime-style uncensored  (NSFW content).
 (It is so heavy.
 Make sure your device can run it, because it is really heavy).
+*   **`UnfilteredAI/NSFW-gen-v2.1`**: Still too large.

-The `image_generator_service.py` handles loading and interacting with these models.
+The `image_generator_service.py` handles loading and interacting with the chosen model.
+Image-to-image functionality is currently disabled.

 ## 7. Usage